Sustainable Fashion Manufacturing: A Practical Guide for Brands

 Let us be transparent.
 Sustainable manufacturing costs more:

 But the market is moving.
-A 2025 McKinsey study found that 67% of consumers consider sustainability when making a purchase, and 35% are willing to pay more for sustainably made products.
+McKinsey research across UK and German consumers found that 67% consider the use of sustainable materials an important purchasing factor, and 35% are willing to pay more for sustainably made products.
 For premium brands, sustainability is not a cost — it is a value driver.

 How We Approach It